Benyamain/trapdoor-extended/README.md

 - `keras==2.3.1`
 - `numpy==1.16.4`
 - `tensorflow==1.14.0`
+- `cleverhans==2.1.0`

 Our code is tested on `Python 3.6.8`

+All the required packages to make this compatible with the architecture can be found in `requirements.txt`

 ### How to train a trapdoored model